software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 For more information, please read our [REQUIREMENTS.md](https://github.com/nyu-software-engineering/instrument-exchange/blob/master/REQUIREMENTS.md)

-If you would like to contribute to our project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for istructions.
+If you would like to contribute to our project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for instructions.